-If the price is red, it means no one bought it.
+If the price is red, that means no one bought it.
 Green means it sold – don't pay more than the average.

 don't pay for info

-Since August 2005, eBay has banned the selling of intangible items, including recipes, dieting advice and, bizarrely, spells and spirits.
+eBay bans the sale of intangible items, including recipes, dieting advice and, bizarrely, spells and spirits.
 Yet some Del Boy types still sell web addresses as "exclusive info/tools of great interest".